apache/thrift/lib/delphi/test/skip/README.md

 of the same protocol.

-The intention of this test is to ensure fully working compatibilty features of the Delphi Thrift implementation.
+The intention of this test is to ensure fully working compatibility features of the Delphi Thrift implementation.

 The expected test result is, that no errors occur